Viduthalai (1954 film): Production

 Viduthalai was adapted from the play The First and the Last by John Galsworthy, and was the inaugural production of New Era Productions.
 Cinematography was handled by Babulnath Walke, and the editing by Paul G. Yadav.
 K. Ramnoth directed the film, which was produced by G. Ramakrishnan.

 Soundtrack

-The music was composed by Lakshman Raghunath, and the lyrics were written by Subbu Arumugam, Velavan and Angamangalam Kuppu.
+The music was composed by Lakshman Raghunath.

 Release and reception

 Viduthalai was released on 12 February 1954, and was distributed by Subbu & Co.
 The film failed commercially, jeopardising Ramnoth in the process.